gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-07-15-validation-updating-tests.markdown

 		// ...
 {% endhighlight %}

 Let's check that the model won't save without a department.
-We open up app/tests/cases/models/EmployeesTest.php and we're adding a setUp method, as well as testDepartmentIsMandatory.
-We're also no longer using our MockEmployee because we can connect to our test database for extra realism:
+We open up `app/tests/cases/models/EmployeesTest.php` and we're adding a `setUp` method, as well as `testDepartmentIsMandatory`.
+We're also no longer using our `MockEmployee` because we can connect to our test database for extra realism:

 {% highlight php %}
 <?php